-The golden rule is make sure you untie your tie and hang it when you take it off.
+The golden rule is make sure you untie your silk tie and hang it when you take it off.
 Leaving the knot in place may be tempting, but it will leave creases, permanently spoiling the look of the tie.
-Tie handers are great, allowing your silk ties to hang beautifully and making choosing a tie in the morning easier and quicker.
+Tie hangers are great, allowing your silk ties to hang beautifully and making choosing a tie in the morning easier and quicker.
 And best of all, you will always know where to find your fave.

 When travelling, don't carry your tie loose in your suitcase.
 Crush marks can be difficult to remove and shoes and toiletries can do irreparable damage.
 If you travel regularly for business a tie case is a good investment.
 Alternatively when you travel, fold your tie in four and place it inside your suit pocket.